Templar Special Variant - Black / Red / White

 The Templar Knights

-were a monastic order of knights founded sometime in the aftermath of the First
+a monastic order of knights founded sometime in the aftermath of the First Crusade

-had to supply their own means of travel and weaponry and for sometime they relied
+They had to supply their own means of travel and weaponry and for sometime they

-on alms for their fare and other needs.
-Also, any wealth and lands that belonged
+relied on alms for their fare and other needs.
+Also, any wealth and lands that

 The order of the Templars grew in nobility rather quickly.
 They owed this to the two great passions of the Middle Ages, religious exuberance and martial fortitude.
 Even before the Templars proved their worth, the spiritual and civil authorities showered them with favors of all sorts.
 They received protection from the popes with tax and juristic exemption.
 Officially endorsed by the Roman Catholic Church in 1128, the Order became a favored charity across Europe and their power of brotherhood prospered.
 The order, organized under a grand master and general council, established its headquarters in Jerusalem.